bagusmur1997/Self-Service-Cashier/README.md

 * `display_product_list()` : Displaying the inventory list of products available for purchase. the content displays of the products is 'product name, quantity available'.
 * `leave_feedback()` : Allow customers to leave feedback To improve the customer experience, this feedback used to improve the app in future updates.

+### `add_item()`
+This Function is essential part of the self-service cashier program because it allows customers to add items to their cart, which is crucial for the checkout process.
+The function ensures that the inventory is properly managed and that customers are not able to purchase more items than are available in the store.
+This is the scenario for this code :
+1. The function checks whether the item is available in the inventory by iterating over the rows in the product database using the iterrows() method.
+If the item is found in the inventory, the function checks whether the item is already in the customer's cart.
+2. If the item is not in the cart, the function checks whether there is enough inventory to fulfill the customer's order.
+If there is enough inventory, the item is added to the cart, and the function prints a confirmation message with the item's name, quantity, and price.
+3. If the item is already in the cart, the function checks whether the combined quantity of the item in the cart and the requested quantity exceed the available inventory.
+If there is enough inventory, the function updates the quantity of the item in the cart and prints a confirmation message with the new quantity and price.
+4. If there is not enough inventory to fulfill the customer's order, the function prints an error message with the item's name and the available quantity in the inventory.
+5. If the item is not found in the inventory, the function prints an error message indicating that the item is not available for purchase.

 ## Test Cases & Results
 ### Test case 1: Add Item to Cart
 **1.A : View Our Inventoy**